 A genuine restored Austro-Hungarian fortress on the bay, between Kotor and Perast.
 Family suites, private bay swimming, terrace dining.
 The kind of place you book once and tell people about for years.

-We’d order: the seafood pasta — the kitchen sources from the actual local boats that dock at the fort’s pier.
+Dinner pick: the seafood pasta.
+The kitchen sources from local boats that dock at the fort’s pier.

 For: families with kids 8+ who’ll appreciate the history.
 Under-5s won’t notice the fort and you’re paying for the structure.